Articles in this section

 • Date(s) of service

-• POS, or Place of Service
+• Place of Service (POS) code(s)

-• CPT codes and service descriptors
+• CPT code(s) and service descriptor(s)

 • Amount charged and payments received